pengzhangzhi/pengzhangzhi/README.md

 I am problem solver and active thinker.
 Seriously I am a CS student.
 - skills:
     - Python (pytorch)
     - C/ C++.
 I have taken an online course 6.S081, where I use C to basically build a XV6 (an unix-like OS).
-Really appreciate abstract designs behind OS (e.g., file system, and virtual memory).
+I learn to appreciate the abstract designs behind OS (e.g., file system, and virtual memory) during the couse.
     - Web Devlopment (front- and back-end)
         - front-end: bootstrap, layui, and of couse HTML, CSS, javascript.
         - back-end: JAVA (springboot), javascript (node.js framework: express)